 helps to hold the plastic cover (which forms an insulated back) onto the back of the gauge cluster

 Update March 2017

-You can see in the picture above, I have an extra gauge hanging below the dash.
+You can see in the pictures below, there are extra gauges hanging below the dash.

 Update August 2017

 How to avoid iron filings from getting into the meter movements.

 Following the procedure above to cut open the gauges, there is a danger that iron filings will get

 into the meter movements.
 Whilst it is possible to remove these using the method listed above,

 this may not be 100% successful.
 With this cluster there was a problem with the fuel gauge reading